finbox/finbox.github.io/_posts/2014-09-03-standing-out-as-a-freelancer.md

 ### No link to portfolio or sample pages

 An applicant without a personal website always worries me.
 I’m sure the usefulness of a personal website is highly based on the type of freelance work you are seeking, but in my case, you were proposing to build me a website.
-Not having a personal website to refer me to makes me wonder how new to the game you are.
+Not having a personal website to refer me to made me wonder how new to the game you were.
 Even if you included other websites as references, I still questioned.

 That being said, some of you did have personal websites and they were unfortunately very unprofessional, which was as bad as not having one.
 This was probably the most discouraging part of the whole process.
 Finally, I would come across a pitch that was very well put together, only to be greeted by a poorly done website.
-I had to wonder why you thought I would pay you to design my website, when <a href="http://blog.freelanceinbox.com/ugly-web-page" target="_blank">your website was so ugly</a>.
+I had to wonder why you thought I would pay you to design my website when your <a href="http://blog.freelanceinbox.com/ugly-web-page" target="_blank">your website was so ugly</a>.

-A final thought on the links you share.
+A final thought on the links you shared.
 Some emails contained upwards of 10 websites for me to check out.
 When I checked them out, I was surprised to find that some of them were really well done, while others were not.
 Unfortunately, due to the lesser quality sites, I eliminated you from my potential hire pool.
 My suggestion here is that instead of sending 10 sites, you only include 3–4 of your best work.
 Should you want to show off the rest of your work, your personal website would do a better job than the email.
 Quality vs. quantity is the key here.

 ### Attached portfolio

-“It’s the 21st century, when are you going to learn to sit down.”
+“It’s the 21st century&mdash;when are you going to learn to sit down.”
 Oh wait, that’s a <a href="http://www.juliansmith.tv/2014/07/wifi/" target="_blank">Julian Smith quote</a>.
 But if you’ve seen the video, (and I’d endorse taking 3 minutes to watch it), you understand that attaching your pdf portfolio when I’m requesting a website isn’t the best approach.

 ---